erikat21/LoL-First-Achievements-Project/README.md

 data set containing only the team rows (25,098) and 12 of the columns.
 Here is a brief introduction to the columns essential for my analysis:

-- **side**: This designates what side of the map a team was on, distinguishing between the "blue" and "red" side.
+- <mark>side</mark>>: This designates what side of the map a team was on, distinguishing between the "blue" and "red" side.
 - **league**: This designates the specific league tournament the match took place in.